 - Mega menus – As the name suggests, these are expansive menus that tend to cover much of the screen when clicked on.
 These tend to be better suited to retail websites with a high number of categories and pages or magazine-style sites with a lot of content.
 Given their large size they are not ideal for mobile.

 - Vertical sidebar sliding navigation – This is new enough to add uniqueness and creativity to your website and is a way of standing out from your competitors.
 The navigation runs vertically down a sidebar and slides out as links are clicked on.
-As our eyes naturally move down it could make it easier for users to scan but titles need to be short enough to read in a narrow bar and it needs to contain enough contrast to the rest of the screen to remain highly visible.
+As our eyes naturally move down it could make it easier for users to scan.
+However, titles need to be short enough to read in a narrow bar.
+The sidebar also needs to contain enough contrast to the rest of the screen to remain highly visible.

 - Separate sidebars from the rest of the page content to avoid confusion.
 Clever use of white space works, as does using different colours.

-- Creativity is great but keep navigation bars where people expect to find them – at the head, the side and/or the foot of the page.
+- Creativity is great but keep navigation bars where people expect to find them.
+That’s at the head, the side and/or the foot of the page.
 Always think about user-friendliness.

 - Think about where to funnel users – every page should contain a call to action, depending on what your priorities are.
-That may be a link to your jobs page, contact page, blog or About Us, depending on where you want users to go next in their journey.
+That may be a link to your jobs page, contact page, blog or About Us.
+It all depends on where you want users to go next in their journey.

-- Research has shown that short term memory only holds seven items so limit the number of links on your navigation or important pages risk being scanned over.
+- Research has shown that short term memory only holds seven items so limit the number of links on your navigation or important pages risk being missed.
 The minimalist approach works just as much for navigation as it does the rest of your website design.

-There are over 40,000 recruitment agencies in the UK alone, all with websites and all competing for that next client or top talent.
-An easy to navigate, intuitive recruitment website hugely increases the chances of visitors remaining on your website rather then clicking away onto another agency’s.
-Make it easy for users, give them a positive experience and they will progress through your site, performing the desired actions with the ultimate goal of a new job or hire.
+There are over 40,000 recruitment agencies in the UK alone.
+Most will have websites and all are competing for that next client or top talent.
+An easy to navigate, intuitive recruitment website hugely increases the chances of visitors remaining on your website rather then clicking away onto a competitor’s.
+Make it easy for users and give them a positive experience.
+Do this and they will progress through your site, responding to the CTAs with the ultimate goal of a new job or hire.